Pradhyumna789/Machine_Learning_and_Deep_Learning/README.md

 3. Learn Linear Regression.

-4. Do a small project by implementing Linear Regression on a dummy sklearn dataset.
+4. Implement Linear Regression on a dummy sklearn dataset.

 5. Learn multivariable regression and implement it on an imported dummy sklearn dataset.